 Too Much Red Tape Has Parents Looking Elsewhere for Live-In Caregivers

-The Toronto Star published an article this week about several couples in Canada who have found a way to circumvent all of the red tape involved with the live-in caregiver program.
+The Toronto Star published an article about several couples in Canada who have found a way to circumvent all of the red tape involved with the live-in caregiver program.

 The live-in caregiver program offers nannies who come to Canada the chance to apply for permanent residence after being a caregiver for two years.
 However, many new changes to the program are considered “red tape” and are making it more difficult on both the caregivers and the families that want to hire them.
 Essentially, the government of Canada has made it much more difficult to hire a live-in caregiver and the process has only become more expensive and frustrating.